Dean's Undergraduate Research Awards

 Baltimore, MD 21218

 The Dean’s Undergraduate Research Awards (DURA) are designed to promote independent research projects among our exceptional undergraduate students in the Krieger School of Arts and Sciences.
 These awards, which range from $500 to $3,000, will enable undergraduates in KSAS to pursue original research, work closely with a Hopkins faculty mentor, and advance knowledge for the world.
-Awardees have an entire year to use the funding (from May 1, 2014–May 1, 2015).
+Awardees have an entire year to use the funding (from May 1, 2015–May 1, 2016).

 While these awards fall under the auspices of the Dean’s Office, each department will be asked to name individual awards in honor of a former faculty member from its department.

 KSAS undergraduates in the humanities, natural sciences, and social sciences are all eligible for these awards.
 Freshmen, sophomores, and juniors are eligible to apply.
+(Seniors are not eligible to apply for these awards.)

 Please note that there are specific funds available for undergraduate research through the Dean of Libraries Sheridan Society and the Charles S. Singleton Center.
 Details follow.